 EPA Office of Science and Technology removes word “science” from its mission statement.
 New wording stresses “economically and technologically achievable performance standards”.

 March 13, 2017

-First preliminary budget makes cuts to EPA, National Oceanic and Atmospheric Administration, other science and environmental agencies and social programmes in order to allow $54 billion increase to defense spending.
+First preliminary budget makes cuts to EPA, National Oceanic and Atmospheric Administration, other science and environmental agencies and social programmes.
+The cuts are made in order to allow $54 billion increase to defense spending.

 March 15, 2017

 EPA considers rolling back emissions standards for future new vehicles, as goal of greater fuel efficiency said to be unachievable.

 March 17, 2017

 EPA does not rescind $100 million to Michigan for water infrastructure upgrades in Flint.
 Hurray.